joaolessab/docker-for-js-and-node.js/README.md

 - Main commands (enter the directory folder to run it):
 ```
 docker-compose up: Run the file with container;
-docker-compose up -d: RUn the file with containers in dettach mode;
+docker-compose up -d: Run the file with containers in dettach mode;
 docker-compose stop: Stops the containers;
 ```